If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 Who am I writing for?

-It took me an extremely long time as a writer to get around to asking myself this question.
+It took me a long time as a writer to get around to asking myself this question.

 In retrospect, it was the biggest writing mistake I ever made.

-For years, I was writing blog posts, articles, poetry, and novels.
+I wrote blog posts, articles, poetry, and novels for years.

 But I wrote what I wanted to write and gave little regard to who was reading it.

-Quite by chance, though, and with a measure of good luck, I managed a couple of books that sold reasonably well.
+Quite by chance, though, and with a measure of good luck, I managed to write a couple of books that sold reasonably well.

 My personal blog seemed to have a bunch of loyal readers.

-But in 2016, I decided to get serious about blogging because it became my favorite form of writing, and I wanted to be a much better writer in the process.
+But over time, I decided to get serious about blogging because it became my favorite form of writing, and I wanted to improve my writing skills in the process.

 After a few months, or maybe a little more, I stumbled upon a discovery that changed my writing forever.

-Because I’m no spring chicken, I assumed that my readers were probably the same age as me and perhaps a little grumpy as I am too.
+Because I’m no spring chicken, I assumed that my readers were probably around the same age as me.

 My readers were much, much younger than I had thought.